Skip to main content

 Full-time and part-time study explained

-Your choice will depend on how intensively you want to study, what your daytime work, family or personal commitments are, and how quickly you want to complete your course.
-You also need to take into consideration the time commitment for attending classes and undertaking study at home.
+Deciding on the pace of study that's best for you, and how it fits around your life, is important.
+Your choice of full-time or part-time study will depend on how intensively you want to study, what your work, family or personal commitments are and how quickly you want to complete your course.
+You also need to take into consideration the time commitment for attending classes, whether on campus or online, and for studying outside of class time.

 Undergraduate degrees